Search

 How does Orca decide which tokens to list?

 Orca will add tokens to the Orca Token List based on information provided by the project and demonstrable community demand (e.g. volume or interest).
-Orca is a decentralized protocol that facilitates trades and and will aim to support every asset that is tradable on Solana.
-Anyone can create a pool.
+Orca is a decentralized protocol that facilitates trades and aims to supports any asset that is tradable on Solana.
+Permissionless listing allows advanced users to create initial pools for assets (see Orca for Asset Listers).
+While creating an initial pool is for expert and professional users, anyone can create a pool for a token already found on Orca using the simpler pool creation process.

 Are tokens on Orca wrapped?